-- A4.12 All preparers of Companies Act accounts must comply with the requirements of paragraph 36 of Schedule 1 to the Regulations, which provides that: - (1) Subject to sub-paragraphs (2) to (5), financial instruments (including derivatives) may be included at fair value. - (2) Sub-paragraph (1) does not apply to financial instruments that constitute liabilities unless - a. they are held as part of a trading portfolio, - b. they are derivatives, or - c. they are financial instruments falling within sub-paragraph (4).
+- A4.12 All preparers of Companies Act accounts must comply with the requirements of paragraph 36 of Schedule 1 to the Regulations, which provides that: - '(1) Subject to sub-paragraphs (2) to (5), financial instruments (including derivatives) may be included at fair value. - (2) Sub-paragraph (1) does not apply to financial instruments that constitute liabilities unless - a. they are held as part of a trading portfolio, - b. they are derivatives, or - c. they are financial instruments falling within sub-paragraph (4).

-- (3) Unless they are financial instruments falling within sub-paragraph (4), subparagraph (1) does not apply to - - a. financial instruments (other than derivatives) held to maturity, - b. loans and receivables originated by the company and not held for trading purposes, - c. interests in subsidiary undertakings, associated undertakings and joint ventures, - d. equity instruments issued by the company, - e. contracts for contingent consideration in a business combination, or - f. other financial instruments with such special characteristics that the instruments, according to generally accepted accounting principles or practice, should be accounted for differently from other financial instruments. - (4) Financial instruments that, under international accounting standards adopted by the European Commission on or before 5th September 2006 in accordance with the IAS Regulation, may be included in accounts at fair value, may be so included, provided that the disclosures required by such accounting standards are made. - (5) [...]' - A4.13 An entity applying this FRS and holding financial instruments measured at fair value either in accordance with Sections 11 Basic Financial Instruments or 12 Other Financial Instruments Issues may be required to provide the disclosures required by paragraph 36(4) of Schedule 1 to the Regulations.
+- (3) Unless they are financial instruments falling within sub-paragraph (4), subparagraph (1) does not apply to - financial instruments (other than derivatives) held to maturity, - loans and receivables originated by the company and not held for trading purposes, - interests in subsidiary undertakings, associated undertakings and joint C. ventures. - equity instruments issued by the company, d. - contracts for contingent consideration in a business combination, or - other financial instruments with such special characteristics that the instruments, according to generally accepted accounting principles or practice, should be accounted for differently from other financial instruments. - (4) Financial instruments that, under international accounting standards adopted by the European Commission on or before 5th September 2006 in accordance with the IAS Regulation, may be included in accounts at fair value, may be so included, provided that the disclosures required by such accounting standards are made. - (5) [...] - A4.12A In limited circumstances, an entity applying this FRS to its financial instruments that are classified as non-basic in accordance with Section 11 Basic Financial Instruments may be prohibited, by paragraph 36 of Schedule 1 to the Regulations, to measure those financial instruments at fair value through profit or loss in accordance with the requirements of this FRS.
+The Regulations prohibit the measurement of certain financial instruments at fair value through profit or loss, unless the instruments could be designated for such measurement under EU-adopted IFRS.
+EU-adopted IFRS permits designation at fair value through profit or loss upon initial recognition for financial instruments where: doing so eliminates or reduces a measurement or recognition inconsistency; or a group of financial instruments is managed and their performance evaluated on a fair value basis; or for a hybrid financial instruments which contains a component that, if recognised separately, would meet the definition of a derivative.
+Paragraph 12.8(c) of this FRS is applicable to the measurement of financial instruments prohibited under the Regulations to be measured at fair value through profit or loss and requires them to be measured at amortised cost. - A4.13 An entity applying this FRS and holding financial instruments measured at fair value either in accordance with Sections 11 or 12 Other Financial Instruments Issues may be required to provide the disclosures required by paragraph 36(4) of Schedule 1 to the Regulations.
 The disclosures as required by paragraph 36(4) have been incorporated into Section 11.
 Some of the Section 11 disclosure requirements apply to all financial instruments measured at fair value, whilst others (see paragraph 11.48A of FRS 102) apply only to financial instruments that are not held as part of a trading portfolio and are not derivatives.
 The disclosure requirements of paragraph 11.48A will predominantly apply to certain financial liabilities, however, there may be instances where paragraph 36(3) of Schedule 1 to the Regulations requires that the disclosures must also be provided in relation to financial assets, for example investments in subsidiaries, associates or jointly controlled entities measured at fair value (see paragraph 9.27B of FRS 102).